ReconnectedCC/docs/docs/faq/optional-mods.md

 !!! notice
     Nvidium hasn't been added as it only works for NVIDIA GeForce GTX 16xx cards and newer (GeForce RTX), and because its quite an experimental mod.
-    This mod requires the older version of Sodium.
+    We ship our own version of Nvidium that works with the latest version of Sodium, available [here](https://github.com/reconnectedcc/nvidium)